AckerlyXu/heima/articles/storage/blobs/storage-ruby-how-to-use-blob-storage.md

 To obtain these values from a classic or Resource Manager storage account in the Azure portal:

-1. Log in to the [Azure Portal](https://portal.azure.cn).
+1. Log in to the [Azure portal](https://portal.azure.cn).
 2. Navigate to the storage account you want to use.
 3. In the Settings blade on the right, click **Access Keys**.
 4. In the Access keys blade that appears, you'll see the access key 1 and access key 2.
 You can use either of these.
 5. Click the copy icon to copy the key to the clipboard.

-To obtain these values from a classic storage account in the classic Azure portal:

-1. Log in to the [Classic Portal](https://manage.windowsazure.cn/).
-2. Navigate to the storage account you want to use.
-3. Click **MANAGE ACCESS KEYS** at the bottom of the navigation pane.
-4. In the pop-up dialog, you'll see the storage account name, primary access key and secondary access key.
-For access key, you can use either the primary one or the secondary one.
-5. Click the copy icon to copy the key to the clipboard.

 ## Create a container
 [!INCLUDE [storage-container-naming-rules-include](../../../includes/storage-container-naming-rules-include.md)]

 The **Azure::Blob::BlobService** object lets you work with containers and blobs.
-To create a container, use the **create_container()** method.
+To create a container, use the **create\_container()** method.

 The following code example creates a container or prints the error if there is any.